reslp/reproducibility-workshop/day-1/exercise-1-shell-intro.rst

    user40@ip-172-31-4-141:~$ ls
    Share

-Let’s create a bit of direcotory structure and navigate through it.
+Let’s create a bit of directory structure and navigate through it.

 .. code:: bash